FionaCLin/epipro/Reports/Final Report.md

 Our API and analytics platform architecture perform on the same structures.
 If these two were to be separate, the analytics platform alone would have very few processes going on in the backend.
 Therefore, we made the decision to combine the two together, so we did not have to setup another backend for the analytics platform.

 Our frontend is controlled using React with Typescript.
 At the frontend, it is responsible for calling upon the EpiPro API at the backend alongside the other APIs responsible for giving the application statistics for the analytics platform.
 It performs the call to the APIs with the inputs that are given by the user from the view.
-Additionally, the frontend processes any data received from the external APIs.
+Additionally, the frontend processes any data received from the external APIs, excluding Twitter.
+Data from the Twitter API is cached in our cloud and the related data is called upon through the EpiPro API.

 The backend server uses Python3 and Flask on the REST framework.
 The backend server is mainly responsible for servicing our EpiPro API and its modules.
 When the frontend calls the EpiPro API using one of its endpoints, it is the backend that processes the inputs and returns the associated results from pulling from our database.
 The API on the backend has two different types of endpoints – public and private.
 The public endpoints are available through the access of the API online doc and is used for our search functionality.
 The private endpoints are not publicly available and is used for our analytics platform functionality.

 The scraper uses Selenium and Scrapy in order to do webscraping.
 It performs on a monthly basis to search and filter through the WHO website as its source.
 When the scraper finishes accessing and extracting the data, the cleaned data is then stored in our database.

 Lastly, the data storage uses MongoDB to operate for our API.
 This is where our disease report data is updated and cached.
 It interacts with the backend server in order to handle calls from the frontend and stores the results of the scrapper.